Ennimndolo/Ennimndolo/README.md

 👋 Hi, I’m @Ennimndolo
-  👀 I’m interested in learning Html, css amd JavaScript languages so that i develop a web-based system 🌱 I’m currently learning MUBAS
+  👀 I’m interested in learning latest web development frameworks such as React.
+ 🌱 I’m currently learning at MUBAS
- 💞️ I’m looking to collaborate on how can i best use my computer to succeed in programming 📫 ennimndolo@gmail.com is my email
+ 💞️ I’m looking forward to knowing how can i best use my computer to succeed in programming 📫 ennimndolo@gmail.com is my email

 <!---
 Ennimndolo/Ennimndolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.